swaroopch/byte-of-python/data_structures.md

 ## More About Strings {#more-strings}

 We have already discussed strings in detail earlier.
 What more can there be to know?
-Well, did you know that strings are also objects and have methods which do everything from checking part of a string to stripping spaces!
+Well, did you know that strings are also objects and have methods which do everything from checking part of a string to stripping spaces?
+In fact, you've already been using a string method... the `format` method!

-The strings that you use in program are all objects of the class `str`.
+The strings that you use in programs are all objects of the class `str`.
 Some useful methods of this class are demonstrated in the next example.
 For a complete list of such methods, see `help(str)`.

 Example (save as `ds_str_methods.py`):